 Remedy comes in small packages

 For therapeutic applications, nanobodies are useful in treating blood-clotting diseases.
 An antibody derived from camels and llamas will soon be available in the market that will help treat a rare clotting disease.
 Researchers are also looking at treating rheumatoid arthritis, psoriasis, and lupus with the help of these mini-antibodies.
 Medical researchers are also looking at nanobodies to help treat brain diseases.
 Blood–brain barrier rebuffs large molecules including conventional antibodies and many drugs.
 Nanobodies may be able to cross this barrier, allowing the medicine to cross into the brain.
-Ossianix, a Pennsylvania-based biotech company, has started developing a technology using a shark-derived antibody.
+Ossianix, a United Kingdom-based biotech company, has started developing a technology using a shark-derived antibody.

 Nanobodies loaded with cancer-killing compounds can attach itself to specific cells making cancer treatment less painful and less expensive.
 These mini-antibodies are also useful in tracking down cancer and tumor cells.
 Nanobodies with fluorescent tracers can be introduced into the patient’s system, bind tightly to tumor cells, making it easier to identify and extract them.